;

 Ticket type Cost (face value)?
 Quantity

-GENERAL ADMISSION £13.75 (£12.50)
+GENERAL ADMISSION £13.75 (£12.50) Tickets not available

 Wharf Chambers is a members' club and you need to be a member, or guest of a member, in order to attend.
 To join, please visit our website.
 Membership costs £2 and requires a minimum of 48 hours to take effect.